Julia Brownley: 2012

 In February 2012, Brownley announced her candidacy for California's 26th congressional district.
 The district had previously been the 24th district, represented by 13-term Republican Elton Gallegly.
-In the general election, Brownley defeated Republican state Senator Tony Strickland, 53%-47%.
+In the general election, Brownley defeated Republican state senator Tony Strickland, 53%–47%.
 She was endorsed by Emily's List and Planned Parenthood.

 2014

-Brownley was narrowly reelected over Republican state Assemblyman Jeff Gorell in the general election.
+Brownley was narrowly reelected over Republican state assemblyman Jeff Gorell in the general election.
 She is a member of the Democratic Congressional Campaign Committee's Frontline Program, which is designed to help protect vulnerable Democratic incumbents.
 After Republican candidates garnered over 50% of the vote in the June blanket primary, the Cook Political Report changed the rating of the race from "Leans Democratic" to "Toss-up".
 The race did become close, making for closer scrutiny of the results.
 Initial results showed Brownley winning 51% to 49%, with about 4,000 votes separating the candidates.

+2026

+On January 8, 2026, Brownley announced she would not seek reelection and would retire from the House of Representatives in 2027.
+She did not cite a reason for her retirement, but said "Serving our community and our country has been the honor of my lifetime.
+Every step of this journey has been shaped by the people I represent, by their resilience, their determination, and their belief that government can and should work for the common good," in a statement to the Los Angeles Times.

 Political positions

 Brownley supports the DREAM Act, the Affordable Care Act, and same-sex marriage.
 She has advocated increased insurance company regulation, job training funds, toxic cleanup, and increased public education funding.
 Since her election to Congress, Brownley has voted with the Democratic Party 93% of the time.
-On November 19, 2015, she voted for HR 4038, legislation that would effectively halt the resettlement of refugees from Syria and Iraq to the United States.
+On November 19, 2015, she voted for HR 4038, American SAFE Act of 2015, legislation that would effectively halt the resettlement of refugees from Syria and Iraq to the United States.